 First things first.
 In Ireland the first day of February besides being St Brigid's day is also the first day of Irish spring.
 OK, meteorologically speaking we are still in winter, but psychologically, because it's our tradition, we're happy to go with it.
 It's not the only thing . . .

 She began to bellow just before 3.30 AM.
 There's a hill of blazing gorse to the east and she had gotten herself up on the top of that hill to give birth.
 My son came running downstairs, "Is she dying?"
 Quite the opposite, it was another new life.
-The awful sound of pain had dramatically . . .
+The awful sound of . . .

 Today I make a slow start.
 The deep winter is here.
 January brings, at last, the space I've been longing for.
 2017 stretches out ahead, silently for now.
 Illness has contributed to lower energy than usual but when I look into the fields I sense some common ground.
 There is a quiet . . .